vicary/fresh_graphql/README.md

 Supported, documentations coming.

-You may read `dev.ts` if you need it now.
+If you need it now, you may read our source code.

 ### Side notes